DishaVerma-20/Delta-demo/README.md

 # Delta-demo
 This is a demo repository.
-This is a demo repository for git and github class.
+This is a demo repository for git and github class..